paepke/pyramid_epfl/docs/intro.rst

 - event driven programming model
 - server side state (every user input is available anytime on the server)
 - no javascript coding necessary

-The EPFL uses the following projects:

-- python
-- pyramid
-- WTForms
-- jinja2
-- ...